SophieDeBenedetto/blog/posts/telemetry_part_two.md

 end
 ```

-The `TelemetryMetricsStatsD` will format a counter and summary metric tagged with the values of the `:plug` and `:plug_opts` keys found in the `conn`.
+The `TelemetryMetricsStatsD` will format a counter and summary metric tagged with the value of the `:request_path` key found in the `conn`.

-### Seeing It In Action

-Now, if we run our app and send some web requests, we'll see the following metrics reported to StatsD:
+So, if we run our app and send some web requests, we'll see the following metrics reported to StatsD:

 ```
 {
   counters: {
-    'phoenix.request.count.Elixir.QuantumWeb.UserController.new': 2,
+    'phoenix.request.count.-register-new': 2,
   },
   timers: {
-    'phoenix.request.count.Elixir.QuantumWeb.UserController.new': [ 0, 0 ],
+    'phoenix.request.count.-register-new': [ 0, 0 ],
   },
   timer_data: {
-    'phoenix.request.duration.Elixir.QuantumWeb.UserController.new': {
+    'phoenix.request.duration.-register-new': {
       count_90: 2,
       mean_90: 0,
       upper_90: 0,